High Swartz LLP Welcomes Real Estate & Commercial Litigation Attorney Andrew M. Olen

 • Did they get something wrong?

-• Did they miss mentioning important characters in the story?
+• Did they miss mentioning essential characters in the story?

-• Did anything important happen in between certain lines of the Complaint?
+• Did anything significant happen in between certain lines of the complaint?

 • Is the timeline off?

-Your business litigation attorney will want to know all this.
+Your business litigation attorney will want to know all this in addressing how to handle the business lawsuit.
 The better you prepare, the better your attorney will be prepared.

 Step 3: Start Gathering Your Evidence